microprediction/humpday/README.md

 File an issue if you have problems.
 If you get a CMake error, try:

-#### Optional packages
+#### Add optimizers not included by default

-Install directly if you want them to be included (dlib is strongly recommended, but cmake is broken on some operating systems)
+A few are unstable on some systems.

     pip install cmake
     pip install ultraopt